dipaksah20/Lending_Club_Case_Study/README.md

     - If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company.
     - If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company
 - The dataset is for the period of 2007-2011.

+## Data Used
+Please check the files in the project.
+- loan.csv :- dataset used for analysis.
+- Data_Dictionary.xlsx :- dictionary to understand meaning of each metrics recorded in the dataset.

 ## Technologies Used
 - Python - version 3.11.5